 According to recent research published by life insurance firm LV, a UK worker will now change their job ever five years on average.
 In the US it is even shorter according to official statistics, with the average employee staying in a job for just over four years.
 An even more dramatic change has occurred in Professional Sales, where the average tenure of a sales person is less 2 years (research published by Sales Readiness Group).

-If you have to change jobs every 2 years, it’s likely you will have to change phones too which increases the risk of loosing valuable contact names and numbers.
-In this respect, the case of “its not what you know, but who you know”, becomes increasingly difficult.
+If you have to change jobs every 2 years, it’s likely you will have to change phones too which increases the risk of losing valuable contact names and numbers.
+In this respect, the case of “it’s not what you know, but who you know”, becomes increasingly difficult.

 Using an address book app protects you against this data loss.
 Whether you change jobs and get issued a new corporate device, or you yourself purchase a new phone upgrade, the address book app keeps your data secure.
 Where ever you go, from what ever device you use, you have a familiar and consistent interface that houses contact data on the valuable contacts you build throughout your career.